mwkpe/pichi/README.md

 Description
 ---
-Pichi is a small program for reading and parsing NMEA sentences from a GNSS receiver and logging (CSV, GPX) or transmitting (UDP) the positonal data, turning a Raspberry Pi into a GPS tag.
+Pichi is a small program for reading and parsing NMEA sentences from a GNSS receiver and logging (CSV, GPX) or transmitting (UDP) the positonal data.

 Requirements
 ---